Skip to main content

 (i) An additional annual amount up to twenty thousand dollars of earned income shall be excluded.

-(ii) The twenty thousand dollar earned income exclusion may be applied wholly or in part in any month to reduce the individual's countable income below two hundred fifty per cent of the FPL.
+(ii) The twenty thousand dollar earned income exclusion may be applied wholly or in part in any month to reduce the individual's countable income to no more than two hundred fifty per cent of the FPL.
 This exclusion begins the first month the individual would otherwise be eligible for MBIWD except for income and continues within a twelve-month period until the twenty thousand dollars is exhausted.

 (2) For the purpose of determining whether an individual meets the resource eligibility requirement for MBIWD, an individual's countable resources must not exceed the resource eligibility limit for MBIWD as defined in paragraph (B) of this rule.